 hereditary trait nucleic acids peptide bond loop

-pore polyribosome
+polyribosome pore

-sequence mediator
+intermediary sequence

-ribosome complementarity principle
+principle of ribosome complementarity

 rRNA